delta-kim/document/DecentralizedSMSVerification protocol_en.md

-# **<center>Decentralized SMS Authentication Protocol**
+# **<center>Decentralized SMS Verification Protocol**
-# **<center> (3-No Authentication Protocol)</center>**
+# **<center> (3-No-Verification Protocol)</center>**

 ## 1. Introduction

-The design goal of the decentralized SMS authentication protocol is mainly to solve the problem of user account identity authentication in decentralized applications.
-It is a protocol framework for the design of decentralized SMS authentication programs.
+The design goal of the decentralized SMS verification protocol is mainly to solve the problem of user account identity verification in decentralized applications.
+It is a protocol framework for the design of decentralized SMS verification programs.

-If traditional email or SMS authentication methods are still used in decentralized applications, their degree of decentralization and service continuity will be seriously questioned.
-This is because email authentication requires a dedicated outbox address, and SMS authentication requires a SMS access number or sending port that is applied for in a telecommunications company.
+If traditional email or SMS verification methods are still used in decentralized applications, their degree of decentralization and service continuity will be seriously questioned.
+This is because email verification requires a dedicated outbox address, and SMS verification requires a SMS access number or sending port that is applied for in a telecommunications company.
 These resources not only require continuous maintenance, but also require payment; therefore, these tasks also require a centralized human operation to perform.
 Therefore, such procedures will seriously cause user distrust and contradict the core concept of decentralized applications.

 In the context of the birth of Bitcoin, asymmetric private keys were used as a means of permission authentication.
-This approach is a fully decentralized authentication scheme.
+This approach is a fully decentralized verification scheme.
 Later, in order to facilitate user memory and management, developers derived mnemonic solutions and widely used them in decentralized applications.
 However, these solutions have risks such as loss, forgetting, and misappropriation of private keys or mnemonics, and can cause users to feel anxious.

-The verification method of the decentralized SMS authentication protocol can be designed for the system such that users do not need passwords, private keys, or mnemonics to authenticate their identities, which is why we refer to it as the "3-No Authentication".
+The verification method of the decentralized SMS verification protocol can be designed for the system such that users do not need passwords, private keys, or mnemonics to authenticate their identities, which is why we refer to it as the "3-No-Verification".

 ## 2. Roles and Nouns